ParallelMaths/parallel/pages/kangaroo-quiz-4.md

 Any carry from the tens’ to the hundreds’ would increase the 7 digit in 782.

-Therefore, the two missing values in the tens’ columns sum to 8, and with the missing units’ digit of 2 found earlier, we have the answer of 10.
+Therefore, the two missing values in the tens’ columns sum to 86, and with the missing units digit of 5 found earlier, we have the answer of 11.
 :::